katkostro/citadel-online-researcher-agent/README.md

-# Getting Started with Agents Using Azure AI Foundry
+# Citadel Online Researcher Agent

-The agent leverages the Azure AI Agent service and utilizes file search for knowledge retrieval from uploaded files, enabling it to generate responses with citations.
-The solution also includes built-in monitoring capabilities with tracing to ensure easier troubleshooting and optimized performance.
+An intelligent AI agent leveraging Azure AI Foundry that provides advanced research capabilities with web search, file-based knowledge retrieval, and comprehensive monitoring.
+This is the backend service that powers AI-driven research and conversation experiences.

 <div style="text-align:center;">